MSU-ICER/cloudcomputingfellowship/docs/sessions/03_cloud_storage.md

 - We did this in the first session, but if you want to work through this again for complete exercises in [Creating Azure Cloud Storage Accounts](../exercises/exercise_create_storage_account.md) to create and use storage.

 - Exercise: [Azure Storage Pricing](../exercises/storage_pricing_exercise.md)

 - Exercise: [Create an SMB Azure file share and connect it to a Windows VM using the Azure portal]https://learn.microsoft.com/en-us/azure/storage/files/storage-files-quick-create-use-windows]

 ## Readings

-- Not a bad, high-level introduction : [Edureka Azure Storage Tutorial](https://www.edureka.co/blog/azure-storage-tutorial/)  (there are several pop-ups and ads, but it's a good level of of information )
 - [Storage as a Service](https://s3.us-east-2.amazonaws.com/a-book/storage.html) from "Cloud Computing for Science and Engineering"
 - Azure Documentation: [Introduction to the core Azure Storage services](https://docs.microsoft.com/en-us/azure/storage/common/storage-introduction)
 - [Table of Azure Storage Product Offerings](https://azure.microsoft.com/en-us/product-categories/storage/)